embark-framework/embark-site/source/docs/installing_plugins.md

 e.g

 <pre><code class="json">"plugins": { "embark-solium": {"context": ["build", "run"]} }
 </code></pre>

-This can be quite useful to limit plugins to run only in certain contextes.  (note: newer plugins can use an API to automatically detect the context)
+This can be quite useful to limit plugins to run only in certain contexts (note: newer plugins can use an API to automatically detect the context.)